0xhilbert/Platypus/README.md

-# Platypus
+# Platypus Attack - Educational Samples
+### What is the Platypus Attacks

-This is a collection of Platypus Educational Samples.
+The Platypus attack is a collection of software-based power side-channel attacks, published in November 2020.
+This repository provides samples for the attacks discussed in the actual paper.

+For more information please visit the official [site](https://platypusattack.com).
+Or you can find the paper at [here](https://platypusattack.com/platypus.pdf).

 ### Setup
 These samples use the exposed RAPL interface, a Linux-based OS with the [PowerCap](https://www.kernel.org/doc/html/latest/power/powercap/powercap.html) framework installed.